etwk/blog/content/lists/books.md

 - [ ] White Torture: Interviews with Iranian Women Prisoners #must
 - [ ] What Iranians Want: Women, Life, Freedom #must
 - [ ] Economy and Society (Max Weber)
+- [ ] Humankind: A Hopeful History #must
+- [ ] Automating Inequality: How High-tech Tools Profile, Police, and Punish the Poor #must
+- [ ] How Doctors Think (Jerome Groopman)

 ## Politics
 - [ ] Twilight of Democracy: The Seductive Lure of Authoritarianism #must
+- [ ] The Power of the Powerless

 ## Economics
 - [ ] A Culture of Growth: The Origins of the Modern Economy